 West Virginia Bounty Hunter Guide: Requirements and Steps

-One of the smallest states with a population of only 1.8 million people, West Virginia is also one of the states that allows the profession of bounty hunting.1 In West Virginia, bounty hunters are known as bail bond enforcers and must be registered with the Superintendent of the State Police.
+One of the smallest states with a population of only 1.8 million people, West Virginia allows the profession of bounty hunting.1 In West Virginia, bounty hunters are known as bail bond enforcers and must be registered with the Superintendent of the West Virginia State Police (WVSP).
 If you have a desire to become a bail bond enforcer in the state, you’ll need to understand the registration requirements and how to find work.
 Continue reading to learn more about the process for becoming a bail bond enforcer in West Virginia.

-Requirements for Prospective Bounty Hunters in West Virginia
+Requirements for Prospective Bail Bond Enforcers in West Virginia

-Although they are not required to be licensed, bail bond enforcers in West Virginia must meet the minimum requirements set forth by the State Police before being registered:
+Although they are not required to be licensed, bail bond enforcers in West Virginia must meet the minimum requirements set forth by the WVSP before being registered:

 - Be a US citizen